 Tax Audit Lawyers in Oakdale

-In Oakdale, Louisiana, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
-Normally, they do this because there is something suspicious in the tax return.
+In Oakdale, Minnesota, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
+Typically, they do this because there is something suspicious in the tax return.
 State and federal tax authorities also do a certain number of random audits each year, without necessarily suspecting that an individual auditee has done anything wrong.